schwa1997/flydata/Queries/Sparql_project.md

 ### Explanation

+- This query shows the number of flights for each route and the average delay
-- Although the number of flightson the outbound and return routes are not identical, the first six routes maintain a similar number of flights in the same order.
+- Although the number of flights on the outbound and return routes are not identical, the first six routes maintain a similar number of flights in the same order.
 This trend does not hold for the subsequent routes.
 - The average delay is quite different between the outbound and return routes.

+# Weather

 ## 4.1.
 Departure airports with the most flight cancellations due to weather conditions